-The Board of Executive Clemency adopted revised rules effective January 1, 1992.
-Provision was included for capital case inmates to receive interviews by panels of three Commissioners.
-The Board also provided a waiver procedure for female inmates to be evaluated by special panels if they meet criteria to claim they are victims of the "battered woman syndrome."
+The Rules of Executive Clemency provide for capital case inmates to receive interviews by panels of at least three Commissioners.
+The Board also provides a waiver procedure for female inmates to be evaluated by special panels if they meet criteria to claim they are victims of the "battered woman syndrome."
+Both of these type cases require intensive investigation by field staff.